Hand over the wheel of success to the next generation, 3 reasons why? (89)

 I’ve come across way to many successful individuals that struggle to pass on their entrepreneurial spirit at the right time.
 They hold on to their success like it’s the end of the road.

-We are all temporarily custodians of success and legacy is created by passing it on to the next generation at the right time.
+We are all temporary custodians of success and legacy is created by passing it on to the next generation at the right time.

 If succession isn’t correctly planned, each generation, respectfully or rebelliously feel they must go against their own mentors, fathers, mothers, leaders in order to find their voice for their generation.